YEAR FOUR

 GOAL: Reducing our consumption of electricity – Goal 20% by 2040

-2) Maximising the energy we recover from bio resource
+2) Maximising the energy we recover from bioresources

-• The year saw continued co digestion of whisky and brewery co-products at Nigg to generate more energy.
-Co-digestion is planned to start at our Seafield site in Edinburgh later this year.
+• Co-digestion of whisky and brewery co-products at Nigg continued to generate more energy.
+Co-digestion at our Seafield site which is operated via a Private Finance Initiative (PFI) was delayed but we hope to start in 2025.

 3) Generating or hosting all the energy we use